sarugaku/resolvelib/README.rst

 "requirement" and "dependency", however, SHOULD NOT be used when describing a Candidate, to avoid confusion.

-Some resolver architectures (e.g. Molinillo) refer this as a "specification", but this is not chosen to avoid confusion with a *Specifier*.
+Some resolver architectures refer this as a "specification", but it is not used here to avoid confusion with a *Specifier*.

 Requirement
 -----------